Become a Counselor in Wisconsin

 LPC licenses in Wisconsin expire biennially on February 28 of each odd-numbered year.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+License renewal requires payment of the appropriate fees and the completion of continuing education.
 First-time renewals are exempt from the Continuing Education requirement.

-Wisconsin LPCs are required to complete 30 hours of CE during each two-year renewal period.
+Wisconsin LPCs are required to complete 30 hours of continuing education (CE) during each two-year renewal period.
 At least four of these hours must focus on ethics and professional boundaries.

 CE hours may be earned through programs approved, sponsored, provided, endorsed, or authorized by the following organizations: